 When I have desirable records in G or P condition and I am selling at a record show, I give those record away as a freebee to anyone who expresses interest in it.
-Nice way to make a friend …
+It’s a nice way to make a friend.

 Keep in mind that visual evidence can be deceiving.
 Records manufactured by major American companies from 1948 through at least 1968 often used high-quality vinyl and high-quality vinyl plating.
 These records may look VG yet play NM.